sachinprasanna7/Reinforcement-Learning-Enhanced-Visual-Storytelling/README.md

 r=λ⋅r_bleu+γ⋅r_topic_cv+η⋅r_topic_cl

 where lambda, gamma, and eta are hyper-parameters controlling the weights of each reward component.
 This reward function aims to optimize both the narrative coherence and alignment of visual and language content in generated stories.

+## Results
+After running the model you will get the final story which is then evaluated against the ground truth.
+We compute some scores such as Rouge score, Meteor score and Cider score.